-What force actuator should I buy?
-We get asked this question every day here at Progressive Automations.
-Therefore, we have dedicated this article to walk you through the process on how to calculate the actuator force required to successfully lift the load of your application.
-There are a couple of factors involved when it comes to finding the right force, including the load, the angle at which it is being pushed and the size of the load.
+This article is dedicated to walking you through the process of calculating the force of an actuator required to successfully lift the load of your application.
+There are a couple of factors involved to find the right force, including the load, the angle at which it is being pushed and the size of the load.

-If you are pushing/pulling a load straight up, then the actuator you are looking to buy should be the same force rating as your required weight.
-However, you should always have room for manoeuvre and go with a higher rated actuator than your load to be on the safe side.
-For example in the below picture, if your load is 50 lbs then the force rating (F) of the actuator should be greater than or equal to 50lbf
+To calculate an actuator’s push-pull force if it is mounted straight up, the actuator required should be the same force rating as your required weight.
+However, one should always opt for an actuator with a higher force than the load to be on the safe side.
+This is due to friction and other factors which can increase the force required to move the load.
+As in the picture below, for example, if the load is 50 lbs then the force rating (F) of the actuator should be greater than 50 lbs.

-When the load and the actuator need to be mounted at an angle, the means to calculate an actuator’s push/pull force changes quite significantly.
-As the actuator will be pushing at an angle, in most cases it will need a higher force than the actual load to lift it.
+When the load and the actuator need to be mounted at an angle, the means to calculate actuator force changes quite significantly.
+As the actuator will be pushing at an angle, in most cases it will need a higher force than the actual load in order to lift it.

-The above figure perfectly demonstrates the factors to consider when calculating force for an angled mount.
-For example: if your load is 50 lbs and it is mounted at a 45° angle (θ) to the ground, you then need to make sure that the force perpendicular to the load (F sin θ, in this case) is greater than or equal to 50 lbs.
+The above figure perfectly demonstrates the factors one must consider when calculating force for an angled mount.
+For example, if the load is 50 lbs and it is mounted at a 45° angle (θ) to the ground, one must ensure that the force perpendicular to the load, F sinθ, in this case, is greater than or equal to 50 lbs.

-This means that if you are pushing a load of 50 lbs at a 45° angle, you would need an actuator that can push at least 71 lbs.
+This means that if you are pushing a load of 50 lbs at a 45° angle, you would need a linear actuator force that can handle pushing at least 71 lbs.

-Alternatively, if you are planning to push the load sideways and would like to push it at an angle of 60°, it is the same equation but altered to account for direction you are pushing your application’s load – see the below image.
+Alternatively, if you are planning to push the load sideways and would like to push it at an angle of 60°, it is the same equation but altered to account for the direction you are pushing your application’s load.
+This is shown in the image below.